Signed in as:

 The Carion Fenn Foundation together with its partners: 100 Accomplished Black Canadian Women, Livewell Pathway Healthcare Services, Black Action Defense Committee Inc., WMRCC, All Things Equitable, Zhuri, EPS GROUP, collaborating with Ontario Tech University, and other allies are working together to bring awareness to the Health impact of Anti-Black Racism.
 Funded by: Alex Monaghan Support Programs, Pickering Mayors Gala, Oshawa Generals, & others....

-Black Health Week is recognized annually starting on the first Monday in March each year.
-Started in 2025 to raise awareness of the impact of anti-Black racism on the emotional and physical Health of Black Community members.
-A week to advocate, support, look at research & resources supporting Black Health.
+Black Health Day is recognized annually on the first Thursday in March each year.
+Mayor Kevin Ashe & Council, City of Pickering was the First Government officials to declared "Black Health Day" in 2025 to raise awareness of the health impact of anti-Black racism on the Health of Black Community members.
+A day for advocacy, support, looking at research & resources supporting Black Health.

-City of Pickering (City Hall)
+Location: City of Pickering

 Racism is a financial burden on the Healthcare system, more people are seeing their family doctors, visiting the hospital emergency room for care, diagnosed with diseases they otherwise would not have been diagnosed with, impacted by mental health, etc.